CPunch/openpunk/content/journal/burnout/index.md

 ![](13yr-old-cpunch.png)
 > I got super into admin commands when I was 13 though, ignore the repeated table index.
 I was 13...

 I never forced myself to 'work' really, it was just something I really enjoyed doing.
 It ended up becoming a daily thing where after school I would blow off my homework (to my mother's dismay) and spend hours making various games and scripts.
-This naturally become a problem when in late highschool I began to hate working on projects, jumping from project to project and never finishing anything.
+This naturally became a problem when in late highschool I began to hate working on projects, jumping from project to project and never finishing anything.
 This eventually forced me to become a bit more organized in how I be productive.

 So, here's some tips I've found that were helpful for staying productive and not resenting your projects in no particular order.